 Use templated outreach messages – In order to reach many sponsors, we recommend using an outreach email template that you can create as you begin messaging sponsors.
 Be sure to add a personal touch to each email, but your general messaging can be similar in order to save some time.

 Acknowledgement and Follow-Up – Finally, once you’ve attracted and secured amazing sponsors, be sure to thank them!
-While sponsors should be acknowledged in your online, social, email, and in-event signage, it’s also a nice touch if you give them a shout-out during an announcement at your event.
+While sponsors should be acknowledged in your online, social, email, and in-event signage, it’s also nice if you give them a shout-out during an announcement at your event.
 Additionally, make sure you thank all of your sponsors after your event has concluded – hand-written notes can go a long way!

 Tip #4: Promote Your Event